Table of Contents

 Artwork: key art, trailers, posters & thumbnails

 OTT audiences have pushed movie makers, marketers, and platforms to raise the bar, which has led to significant changes in the way artworks are managed in the OTT era.
 From the traditional approach of anchoring all the promotions based on one Key Art, or a couple of versions of posters, and trailers, OTT platforms have moved into contextualizing the visual experiences to ensure that it aligns with the user’s frame of mind to drive successful engagement.

 Craig Mazin, the creator of Chernobyl, had his team invest a considerable amount of time in narrowing down on the haunting poster of a cleanup worker in a gas mask that resonated well with the audience even though it did not have any known face – an excellent example of contextualization of artwork.
 Likewise, platforms like Netflix are famous for creating multiple versions of posters, thumbnails, and trailers that are surfaced based on user personas.

 The OTT industry is constantly seeking ways to keep audiences engaged, even while there is an influx of many new services being launched across markets that are fighting for eyeballs.

-At Setplex, we offer the best of both worlds to our clients, a full stack world-class proprietary technology for launching an OTT service, further augmented by 3rd party solutions carefully curated and vetted to meet diverse personalization needs.
+At Setplex, we offer the best of both worlds to our clients, a full stack world-class proprietary technology for launching an OTT service with a video personalization function, further augmented by 3rd party solutions carefully curated and vetted to meet diverse personalization needs.
 Talk to us today to know more about how Setplex can help you launch your IPTV/OTT service.